 Though there may be an increased reliance on technology in this upcoming school year, please remember we want everyone to practice healthy digital choices.
 Here are some suggestions to assist parents with technology use:

-- Have a Plan - See the AAP Family Media Plan as a great template.
+- Have a Plan: See the AAP Family Media Plan as an example template.

-- Stay Informed - Understand how your family members are using technology and what are some of the trends with school technology use.
+- Stay Informed: Understand how your family members are using technology and the trends associated with school technology use.

-- Set limits and expectations -Though there is a need for access to technology while your child undertakes distance learning, we also encourage that students step away from technology.
-We also do not recommend technology use in the bedrooms.
+- Set limits and expectations: There is a need for access to technology while your child undertakes distance learning.
+We also encourage that students step away from technology.
+We do not recommend technology use in bedrooms.